kzky/python-online-machine-learning-library/README.md

 ## Note
 * All labeled samples to be used for learning are stored in memory.
-* Dense dataset (2-dimensional ndarray) are used now.
 * All algorithm except for Multi-Class Multi-Label CW and SCW are for binary classification only.
 * Bias, 1 is added to a sample, so you do not have to add 1 to dataset.